Benefits of a CAEP Program

 (1) a degree or professional certificate from a post-secondary academic institution outside of the United States AND at least one year of prior related work experience in the occupational field acquired outside the United States.

-(2) five years of work experience outside the United States in the occupational field in which they are seeking training
+(2) five years of agriculture experience outside the United States in the occupational field in which they are seeking training

 - Who is currently enrolled in and pursuing studies at a degree or certificate-granting, post-secondary institution outside of the United States.

 (2) have graduated from such an institution no more than 12 months prior to your internship start date.

 (1) One year of domestic experience in a CAEP Apprenticeship Program, or

 (2) Documented experience or education in your chosen program, or

 CAEP’s Domestic Apprentice program is for citizens of the USA desiring to do an apprenticeship in the USA.

 (1) Domestic 2 or 4 year students who are looking for validated internship in their current field of study OR qualified individuals who have a strong desire for learning skills within their chosen field through hands-on participation and validation, or

 (2) Incumbent workers looking to expand their careers through further education and work experience in other related employment.